Best Guide to E-Commerce App Development Services in 2025

 Types of Testing

-- Functional Testing: Check if each part of the app does its job.
-For example, make sure adding items to the cart works and payments go through.
+1. Functional Testing: Verify that each part of the app performs its intended function.
+For example, ensure that adding items to the cart works and payments are processed successfully.

-- Usability Testing: This tests how easy the app is to use.
-Watch people try the app to see where they get confused or stuck.
+2. Usability Testing: This tests how easy the app is to use.
+Observe people using the app to identify where they get confused or stuck.

-- Performance Testing: Ensure the app doesn’t slow down, especially when many people use it at once, like during a big sale.
+3. Performance Testing: Ensure the app doesn’t slow down, especially when many people use it simultaneously, such as during a major sale.

-- Security Testing: Since users give private information, like payment details, you must ensure it’s safe.
+4. Security Testing: Since users provide private information, such as payment details, you must ensure it’s secure.

-- Compatibility Testing: Check if the app works well on different phones, screen sizes, and operating systems.
+5. Compatibility Testing: Verify that the app functions properly on various phones, screen sizes, and operating systems.

 Beta Testing and User Feedback